 Senate Reopens Assault Case against CCT Boss

-The Senate Committee on Ethics, Privileges and Public Petitions has reopened the case of assault levelled against the Chairman of the Code of Conduct Tribunal (CCT), Mr. Danladi Umar.
+The Senate Committee on Ethics, Privileges and Public Petitions has reopened the case of assault levelled against the Chairman of the Code of Conduct Tribunal, Mr. Danladi Umar.

 Though the embattled CCT Chairman had on invitation, appeared before the committee once, he shunned several other invitations thereafter.

-He informed the committee through his attorneys that he was already in court against the investigation.
+He had informed the members through his attorneys that he was already in court against the investigation.

-The court gave a declarative judgment on the matter, saying that the Senate had the locus standi to proceed with the case.
+The court had given a declarative judgment on the matter, saying the Senate had the locus standi to proceed with the case.

-The Chairman of the Senate panel, Senator Ayo Akinyelure, who addressed journalists on the matter on Wednesday, said the case against Umar had been reopened.
+The Chairman of the Senate panel, Senator Ayo Akinyelure, who addressed journalists on the matter yesterday, said the case against Umar had been reopened.

 “The Senate believes that nobody is above the law.
 Both the young and the old voted for us to represent their interest in the National Assembly.

-“The Senate suspended the hearing on the matter till the outcome of the judgment.
+He added: “The Senate suspended the hearing on the matter till the outcome of the judgement.
 The High Court has now ruled the Senate has the right to continue the case.

 “The Senate decided to reopen the case because it was a declarative judgment.
 He was to appear before us today but instead came with court papers claiming that he had appealed the judgment.